containers/podman/rootless.md

 * No CNI Support
   * CNI wants to modify IPTables, plus other network manipulation that requires CAP_SYS_ADMIN.
   * There is potential we could probably do some sort of blacklisting of the relevant plugins, and add a new plugin for rootless networking - slirp4netns as one example and there may be others
-* Cannot use ping
+* Cannot use ping out of the box.
   * [(Can be fixed by setting sysctl on host)](https://github.com/containers/libpod/blob/master/troubleshooting.md#5-rootless-containers-cannot-ping-hosts)
-* Requires new shadow-utils (not found in older (RHEL7/Centos7 distros) Should be fixed in RHEL7.7 release
+* Requires new shadow-utils (not found in older (RHEL7/Centos7 distros) Should be fixed in RHEL7.7 release)
 * A few commands do not work.
   * mount/unmount (on fuse-overlay)
      * Only works if you enter the mount namespace with a tool like buildah unshare
-  * podman stats (Lack of Cgroup support)
+  * podman stats (Without cgroup V2 support)
   * Checkpoint and Restore (CRIU requires root)
   * Pause and Unpause (no freezer cgroup)
 * Issues with higher UIDs can cause builds to fail